vzahorui/vzahorui.github.io/_posts/2021-03-22-hypothesis-test-parametric-statistics.md

 Intuitively, if the null hypothesis is true, the F-statistic should not be too high.
 For a given significance level it is possible to get the critical value from the F-distribution, the excess of which should be a reason to reject the null hypothesis.

 The analysis of variance only checks whether the mean values of multiple samples are the same.
 However, it does not give an answer which exactly group is different if the null hypothesis is rejected, so the post-hoc analysis should be performed.
+The recommended type of test in this case is the Games-Howell test which tests the difference in each pair combination from the group of samples, and does not assume equal sample size and variance in the samples.

+The Games-Howell test is very similar to Welch's $t$-test, including the way it determines the number of degrees of freedom for each pair of samples.
+However, the standard error is calculated slightly differently:

+&nbsp;&nbsp;&nbsp;&nbsp;
+$SE = \sqrt{\frac{1}{2}(\frac{s_1^2}{n_1}+\frac{s_2^2}{n_2})}$

+In determining the critical values the Games-Howell test relies on the [studentized range distribution]({{ site.baseurl }}{% link _posts/2021-03-27-statistical-distributions.md %}#studentized_distribution), so it depends on the number of degrees of freedom, as well as the total number of samples.
 <a href="#page-title" class="back-to-top">{{ site.data.ui-text[site.locale].back_to_top | default: 'Back to Top' }} &uarr;</a>

 <div id='difference_proportions'/>